ShamanicArts/Flow.Launcher.Plugin.AI-Assistant/readme.md

 ### From Flow Launcher

 1. Open Flow Launcher
-2. Type `pm install OpenRouter AI`
+2. Type `pm install AI Assistant`
 3. Press Enter to install the plugin

 ### Manual Installation

-1. Download the latest release from the [Releases page](https://github.com/yourusername/Flow.Launcher.Plugin.OpenRouter/releases)
+1. Download the latest release from the [Releases page](https://github.com/yourusername/Flow.Launcher.Plugin.ai/releases)
 2. Extract the zip file to `%APPDATA%\FlowLauncher\Plugins`
 3. Restart Flow Launcher

 ## Usage

-The default action keyword is `ortr`.
+The default action keyword is `ai`.
 Here's how to use the plugin:

 ### Setting up

 1. Get your API key from [OpenRouter](https://openrouter.ai/keys)
 2. Set your API key with:
    ```
-   ortr setkey YOUR_API_KEY
+   ai setkey YOUR_API_KEY
    ```

 ### Commands

-- `ortr` - Show welcome screen with available commands
+- `ai` - Show welcome screen with available commands
-- `ortr setkey YOUR_API_KEY` - Set your OpenRouter API key
+- `ai setkey YOUR_API_KEY` - Set your OpenRouter API key
-- `ortr models` - List available models
+- `ai models` - List available models
-- `ortr setmodel MODEL_ID` - Set your preferred model (e.g., `ortr setmodel openai/gpt-4o`)
+- `ai setmodel MODEL_ID` - Set your preferred model (e.g., `ai setmodel openai/gpt-4o`)
-- `ortr your question here` - Ask a question to the AI
+- `ai your question here` - Ask a question to the AI

 ### Example Usage

-- `ortr What is the capital of France?`
+- `ai What is the capital of France?`
-- `ortr Explain quantum computing in simple terms`
+- `ai Explain quantum computing in simple terms`
-- `ortr How do I create a Flow Launcher plugin?`
+- `ai How do I create a Flow Launcher plugin?`

 ## Development